jefflombard/sparc/README.md

 - [SFDX](https://developer.salesforce.com/tools/sfdxcli)

 #### Install
-Install spark once globally:
+Install sparc once globally:
 ```
-    npm install spark -g
+    npm install sparc -g
 ```

 ### Log in
 *You need to be logged in and authenticated to a dev hub org in SFDX.* This can be done quickly by running:
 ```
-    spark login
+    sparc login
 ```
-`spark login` automatically sets whichever hub org you log into as your default.
+`sparc login` automatically sets whichever hub org you log into as your default.

 ### Creating an App

 To create a new app, run:
 ```
-spark create my-app
+sparc create my-app
 cd my-app
 ```

-Spark will create a directory called `my-app` inside the current folder.
+sparc will create a directory called `my-app` inside the current folder.
-Inside that directory, Spark will generate the initial project structure and install the dependencies.
+Inside that directory, sparc will generate the initial project structure and install the dependencies.

 ```
 my-app